iliatcymbal/base-koa/README.md

 ## Static content
-Place all your html/js/css/images to _static_ folder to check how your bundle works on server
+Put all your html/js/css/images to _static_ folder to check how your bundle works on server

 ## API